CrowdStrike/falconpy/samples/rtr/pony/README.md

 ![CrowdStrike Falcon](https://raw.githubusercontent.com/CrowdStrike/falconpy/main/docs/asset/cs-logo.png)
 ![Twitter URL](https://img.shields.io/twitter/url?label=Follow%20%40CrowdStrike&style=social&url=https%3A%2F%2Ftwitter.com%2FCrowdStrike)

+# My Little RTR
-# Real Time Response - Retrieve basic system information
+### Using Real Time Response to retrieve basic system information

 This example leverages an open-source project that retrieves system information to pull details for a specific host attached to your CID.
+In order to retrieve system information detail (and draw ponies), this example installs __git__ (when not present) and then clones the [ASCII-Pony](https://gitlab.com/mattia.basaglia/ASCII-Pony) repo.
+Once successfully cloned, the executable _systempony_ is executed with its output being saved to a local file.
+Finally, the contents of this output file are retrieved and all artifacts are removed from the target system.

 ### Example output
 ```bash